Below you’ll find step by step instructions on how to build the dual desk setup we use as our workstation in our RV.

 Grand Total: $519

 So that’s it so far!
-Have you converted a spot in your RV into an office?
-Or maybe you don’t live in an RV, but have a killer desk set up at home?
+Have you converted a spot in your RV into a dual workstation home office?
+Or maybe you don’t live in an RV, but have a killer dual desk setup at home?
 I’d love to see it!
-Please share your pics and links below!
+Please share your links below!